soychicka/rhosync/README.md

 	* gem install rspec rcov json sqlite3-ruby faker redis redis-namespace sinatra rack-test rubyzip uuidtools resque

-2. Install and start a redis server (see <http://code.google.com/p/redis/wiki/QuickStart>)
+2. Install and start a redis server (v1.2 or greater is required) (see <http://code.google.com/p/redis/>)

 3. Install hsqldata.jar to vendor/ directory.
 See <http://github.com/rhomobile/hsqldata> for instructions on how to build hsqldata.

 4. "rake" to run all spec tasks, "rake doc" to see client/server protocol documentation Windows Notes: when run any spec task error message box (ruby.exe - Unable to locate component) will appear.
 Just press 'OK'.
-This is problem with relevance-rcov.
+This is problem with rcov.

 5. Checkout the API documentation: <http://rdoc.info/projects/rhomobile/rhosync>